-- 1. Provide compliance assistance to CWSRF current borrowers through means of various project meetings and on-site inspections. - 2.
-Review SRF funding mechanisms/alternatives to determine if an alternative would result in providing greater benefits to more communities. - 3.
-Develop and implement a workforce development program for water utility operators in order to provide assistance to communities in recruiting to combat an aging workforce in utility operations. - 4.
+- 1. Develop and implement a Sewer Overflow and Stormwater Reuse Municipal Grants Program to provide funding assistance to borrowers with stormwater needs. - 2.
+Review SRF funding mechanisms/alternatives to determine if an alternative would result in providing greater benefits to more communities. - Continue to develop and implement a workforce development program for water utility operators in order to provide assistance to communities in recruiting to combat an aging workforce in utility operations. - 4.
 Target available loan funds to high priority needs in order to encourage construction of the highest impact water quality and/or human health improvement projects by providing the best funding assistance available. - 5.
 Pursue public and private sector partnership by assisting in collaboration between municipalities and industry. - 6.
-Appraise and further develop the Assessing Wastewater Infrastructure Needs (AWIN) program to ensure accurate information is being utilized in determining municipality assistance; calculate municipalities sustainability risk; and adjust the program to maintain the most current state and federal requirements.
+Appraise and further develop the Assessing Wastewater Infrastructure Needs (AWIN) program to ensure accurate information is being utilized in determining municipality assistance and calculation of their sustainability risk to properly categorized disadvantage communities.